tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/contrib.distributions.md

     instance of `Distribution`.
 *  <b>`lower_cutoff`</b>: `Tensor` with same `dtype` as this distribution and shape able to be added to samples.
 Should be a whole number.
 Default `None`.
-    If provided, base distribution's pdf/pmf should be defined at `lower_cutoff`.
+    If provided, base distribution's `prob` should be defined at `lower_cutoff`.
 *  <b>`upper_cutoff`</b>: `Tensor` with same `dtype` as this distribution and shape able to be added to samples.
 Should be a whole number.
 Default `None`.
-    If provided, base distribution's pdf/pmf should be defined at `upper_cutoff - 1`.
+    If provided, base distribution's `prob` should be defined at `upper_cutoff - 1`.
     `upper_cutoff` must be strictly greater than `lower_cutoff`.
 *  <b>`validate_args`</b>: Python boolean.
 Whether to validate input with asserts.